Talisman: Islam

-Use of verses of the Qur'an in slips of parchment rolled inside talismanic objects has been common throughout the Muslim World.
-For example, Muslim Ibn al-hajjaj instructed military commanders to inscribe Quran 54:46 on a cloth with rosewater, musk, and amber when Libra is rising and in the hour of the sun, and to carry it to the battlefield to prosper over oppressors and nonbelievers.
+Use of verses of the Qur'an in slips of parchment rolled inside talismanic objects has been common throughout the Muslim world, despite magic being discouraged by the religion.

 The 10th century ‘Abbasid mathematician, Thabit ibn Qurra, was considered to be an expert on talismans.
 In one of his texts on talismans, he wrote, ‘The noblest part of astronomy is the science of talismans.'
 According to the 12th century translator John of Seville and Limia's version of ibn Qurra's Arabic text, De imaginibus, he saw talismans and astronomy to be more crucial for gaining wisdom than the studies of geometry and philosophy.
 In Adelard of Bath's translation of the same text, it is stressed that extensive knowledge of both astronomy and astrology is needed for creating a talisman.
 This information is necessary because talismans should be made at the moment of an auspicious celestial event.
 One's birth horoscope could also be a factor in the efficacy of talismans.
 The maker cannot have any distractions or doubts, otherwise their talisman will be powerless.

 Adelard's translation specifies that to make a talisman which could earn love from a king, family member, or peer, one should use lead, iron, bronze, gold, or silver.
 To make a harmful talisman for creating conflicts between others, receiving money, defending or destroying a place, or winning a legal battle, one should use pitch and tar, bitumen, and aloes.
 An example of how to make a love talisman according to Ibn Qurra's book is as follows: Firstly, one must make sure it is the correct astrological time to perform this ritual because it is the eleventh place, or house, that is connected to friendship.
 Next, one must make a talisman of a man's figure during the specific astrological time, and with specific intention, and it must be engraved with the other person's name.
 Thirdly, one must make a second talisman, and it should be engraved with the name of the receiver of this love.
 After this, both the names and cognomina of each person should be engraved on both talismans.
 They must be positioned so that the names on each talisman touches the heart of the other talisman.
 Next in the process is to take a piece of unused parchment or cloth that has been purified with musk, ambergris, and camphor, and draw the ‘rings' of the lords of the ascendant and eleventh place.
 The talismans must be purified with saffron, aloe-wood, and frankincense, and then folded in the previously prepared cloth or parchment.
 This purification process should be repeated for three consecutive nights.
 During this process, a specific prayer related to the maker's intention must be recited, and the individual must be bathed and have clean clothes.